A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Introduction

-Building upon these insights, we developed an onboard control architecture that integrates \ac{PID}-based attitude regulation with real-time state estimation to cope with the inherent oscillatory dynamics of undulatory flight.
+Building upon morphological prototype and rhythm modulation strategy, we developed an onboard control architecture that integrates \ac{PID}-based attitude regulation with real-time state estimation to cope with the inherent oscillatory dynamics of undulatory flight.
 In contrast to fixed-wing or bird-inspired robots that rely on steady aerodynamic moments, the AirPulse robot must continuously manage rapidly varying inertial and aerodynamic couplings throughout each wingbeat.
 Our controller was shown to maintain pitch and yaw stability even under large oscillatory motion of the body.
-Experimental validation demonstrated fully untethered, stable free flight using two flapping modulations (angle offset and stroke timing based on \ac{STAR})—without tails or external control surfaces—achieving pitch and yaw tracking, climbing, and turning maneuvers with an average power consumption of $\sim$5.9~W and a power loading of 4.38~g/W (Fig.~\ref{fig:SciRob_Fig5_Control}, D and E, and movie S4 and S5).
-These results showcase the first onboard controlled flight of a butterfly-inspired robot of 26~g and establish a foundation for understanding and controlling tailless, underactuated flapping-wing systems with two low aspect ratio wings, thus paving the way for lightweight and power-efficient micro aerial vehicles suited for confined environments such as greenhouse inspection and ecological monitoring.
+Experimental validation demonstrated fully untethered, stable free flight using two flapping modulations (stroke angle offset and stroke timing based on \ac{STAR})—without tails or external control surfaces—achieving pitch and yaw tracking, climbing, and turning maneuvers with an average power consumption of $\sim$5.9~W and a power loading of 4.38~g/W (Fig.~\ref{fig:SciRob_Fig5_Control}, D and E, and movie S4 and S5).
+These results showcase the first onboard controlled flight of a 26~g butterfly-inspired robot and establish a foundation for understanding and controlling tailless, underactuated flapping-wing systems with two low-aspect-ratio wings, thus paving the way for for non-invasive ecological monitoring and confined-space inspection where traditional rigid drones may fall short.